 dataset_training_1.txt, showing the coordinates of 4 trajectories for subtask 1 (1D), 5 trajectories for subtask 2 (2D), and 3 trajectory for subtask 3 (3D):

-To submit prediction results, participants must download the datasets and run their code on their own computer.
-Result submissions for the Development and Validation phase will NOT automatically allow one to participate to the Challenge phase.
+To submit prediction results, participants must download the datasets and run their code on their computer.
+Result submissions for the Development and Validation phase will NOT automatically allow one to participate in the Challenge phase.
 A sample result submission is provided in the Starting Kit.
 Submissions should include a single

-.zip file containing up to three separated result files, one for each task.
+.zip file containing up to three separate result files, one for each task.
 When compressing the files, please do not put the files into a folder first and then compress the folder.
 Instead, select or highlight the files and then compress them.
 Also, hidden files created during compression on MacOSX might prevent the correct scoring of the submission.
 As described here, zipping from Terminal as

 zip -r dir.zip . -x ".*" -x "__MACOSX"